 Information is also available if you're making a claim on behalf of an applicant who is under 18 years of age.
 A consent form must be completed, signed and returned to the Compensation Services.
 This is part of both the online and downloadable application forms.
 You can read more at the link below:

 Getting help with your claim

 If you need help completing your claim, you can contact Victim Support NI.
-They can provide you with free, independent advice.
+They can provide free, independent advice.

 You may also want to seek legal advice from a solicitor.
-You will not be able to claim back any solicitor or legal fees as part of your claim.
+You can't claim solicitor or legal fees.